soarlab/soarlab.github.io/_publications/2019_nsv_hbr.md

 preprint_server:
 #https://doi.org/10.1101/128579

+abstract: "<p>
-abstract: "We present OL1V3R, a solver for the SMT floating-point theory that is based on stochastic local search (SLS).
+We present OL1V3R, a solver for the SMT floating-point theory that is based on stochastic local search (SLS).
 We adapt for OL1V3R the key ingredients of related work on leveraging SLS to solve the SMT fixed-sized bit-vector theory, and confirm its effectiveness by comparing it with mature solvers.
-Finally, we discuss the limitations of OL1V3R and propose solutions to make it more powerful."
+Finally, we discuss the limitations of OL1V3R and propose solutions to make it more powerful.
+</p>"

 # After the --- you can put information that you want to appear on the website using markdown formatting or HTML.
 A good example are acknowledgements, extra references, an erratum, etc.
 ---